KisaPada/scripts/README.md

 # misc-scripts
-This repository is for storing miscellaneous useful scripts
+This repository is for storing miscellaneous scripts